george-pon/kjwikigdocker/README.md

 # kjwikigdocker

-A docker image for kjwikig , wiki system written by JSP/Servlet (Tomcat8).
+A docker image for kjwikig , which is wiki system written by plain JSP/Servlet (Tomcat8).

 Wiki data are saved as-is text files, into volume path /var/lib/kjwikigdocker/.

-Note: When you upload xxx.jpg file which size 10 MB, kjwikig uses /tmp, and require Java heap memory 600MB+.
+this docker image run as USER uid:998, gid:998.

 ### how to run